klaxalk/epigen/README.md

 where **ADD** stands for adding (uncommenting) lines, **DEL** for removing (commenting out), **LINE** for one-liners and **BLOCK** for multiple lines.
 **NAME** is the user-defined identifier, which should be constructed preferably out of alphanumeric characters.
 Epigen is case sensitive.
-In the case of blocks, the commentary will appear on a separate line both before and after the targeted block of text, always commented using the file's one-liner commentary.
+In the case of blocks, the keyword lines (opening, closing) appear both before and after the targeted block of text, always commented using the file's one-liner commentary.
 Curly brackets mark the opening and closing line.

 Here is the example of one-liner commentary: